Ethereum (ETH) wallet

 Your Ethereum wallet also helps you connect to other dApps, like the NFT marketplace OpenSea, where you can buy and sell NFTs.
 As a plus, your wallet can even store your NFTs!
 With the smart contacts and ecosystem, you're able to do much more than with a cryptocurrency that's only a store of value you send and receive, buy, or sell.

-All these functions available in an Ethereum wallet are different from a Bitcoin wallet.
+All these functions available in an Ethereum wallet are different from other coins.
 That's why you'll want to think about the following before you select an Ethereum wallet:

 Buying crypto with a credit card